The world's largest website

 o'clock wire feed positions.
 Set the wire feed control at the

-At 10 o'clock, this short circuit wire feed setting delivers
+At 10 o'clock, the Short Circuit wire feed setting delivers

 approx. 140 to 150 amp.
-This current is ideal for all manual
+This SC current is ideal for all manual

 carbon steel and stainless common gage sizes 0.050 - 0.060 (16 gauge)

 applications.
-Set the weld voltage at 17 volts and when
+At 10 o'clock, set the weld voltage at 17 volts.
+When

-training the welders, simply tell the welder to remember a great start
+training those welders, simply tell them to remember a great start

 point for all carbon steel and stainless sheet metal MIG welds,